IvanAHarris/IvanAHarris.github.io/_posts/2015-12-10-Nine-Tenths.md

 "Is that your coat?"

-She crackles and reaches out with her black gloved hand, "Well their so cute, is that yours?"
+She then reaches out with her black gloved hand and says, "Well their so cute, is that yours?"

 I push her hand away and I warn her, "Don't touch.
 Take a seat."